section-engineering-education/engineering-education/content/articles/mongo-nodejs-cubejs-dashboard/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-- This tutorial requires a basic understanding of the MongoDB and MongoDB BI Connector.
+- This tutorial requires a basic understanding of MongoDB and MongoDB BI Connector.
-- Basic knowledge in [Node.js](https://nodejs.org/en/docs/), [Express](https://expressjs.com), and [Cube.js](https://cube.dev).
+- Basic knowledge in [Node.js](https://nodejs.org/en/docs/), [Express.js](https://expressjs.com), and [Cube.js](https://cube.dev).

 ### Objectives
 By the end of this tutorial, you should be able to create a simple Node.js application dashboard for analytics, combining with the power of Cube.js and MongoDB.